EU-Innovation Network (EU-IN)

 Additional information

-- An increased number of NCAs willing to participate in SNSA procedures
+• An increased number of NCAs willing to participate in SNSA procedures.

-- PEI will liaise with the leading MS who will act as the main contact point for the applicant during the procedure.
+• The coordination group (PEI, FAMHP or AEMPS) will liaise with the leading MS who will act as the main contact point for the applicant during the procedure.

-- A predictable timetable to be agreed prior to the start of each procedure
+• A predictable timetable to be agreed prior to the start of each procedure.

-- Each SNSA will involve two participating NCAs with the possibility of a third NCA joining as an observer.
-When sufficiently justified by the applicant, participation of a CTCG representative as observer in the SNSA meeting can also be requested.
-In justified cases, e.g. where the request relates to a clinical trial to be performed in more than 2 MSs, the involvement of additional MSs in a single SNSA procedure will be considered subject to the agreement of the NCAs.
+• In justified cases, e.g. where the request relates to a clinical trial to be performed in more than 2 MSs, the involvement of additional MSs in a single SNSA procedure will be considered subject to the agreement of the NCAs.

 The following principles continue to apply:

-- All types of applicants can apply for an SNSA pilot.
+• All types of applicants can apply for an SNSA pilot.
 Pre-submission guidance can be requested via the single-entry point for academia and SMEs to assist them in preparing their scientific advice request.

-- Participation of an NCA in any individual SNSA procedure is on a voluntary opt-in basis.
+• Participation of an NCA in any individual SNSA procedure is on a voluntary opt-in basis.

-- The scope of SNSA includes regulatory or scientific questions related to quality, safety and efficacy of medicinal products.
+• The scope of SNSA includes regulatory or scientific questions related to quality, safety and efficacy of medicinal products.
 Questions can relate to products under development as well as authorised products.

-- The advice given will be limited to the scope of the questions raised by the applicant in the briefing document.
+• The advice given will be limited to the scope of the questions raised by the applicant in the briefing document.

-- SNSA is an opportunity for the applicants to discuss their queries with each of the NCAs involved in the procedure in a joint meeting with the possibility for the NCAs to raise questions related to clinical trials with the CTCG if considered appropriate.
+• SNSA is an opportunity for the applicants to discuss their queries with each of the NCAs involved in the procedure in a joint meeting with the possibility for the NCAs to raise questions related to clinical trials with the CTCG if considered appropriate.

-- The outcome of each SNSA procedure is clearly documented and reflects the position of each of the involved NCAs.
+• The outcome of each SNSA procedure is clearly documented and reflects the position of each of the involved NCAs.

-- The fees for SNSA are based on the national scientific advice fees in each of the participating NCAs and should be paid directly to each participating NCA in the normal manner.
+• The fees for SNSA are based on the national scientific advice fees in each of the participating NCAs and should be paid directly to each participating NCA in the normal manner.
 There is no fee relating to the involvement of an NCA as an observer.

-- Queries related to HTA and reimbursement are currently excluded.
+• Queries related to HTA and reimbursement are currently excluded

 Horizon Scanning